-John Wilkes Booth assassinated Abraham Lincoln in 1865; but like any self-respecting President, by that point he already had dealt with quite a few attempts on his life.
+John Wilkes Booth assassinated Abraham Lincoln in 1865; but like any self-respecting President, by that point, he already had dealt with quite a few attempts on his life.
 For example, just before his inauguration as President, an attempt was made on his life.
-Growing dissidents realised the effect he may have in office and felt like they should bump him off before he challenged those pesky moral issues behind keeping people as slaves.
+Growing dissidents realized the effect he may have in office and felt like they should bump him off before he challenged those pesky moral issues behind keeping people as slaves.

 Pinkerton tried to convince Lincoln to proceed straight through Baltimore.
-He thought the crowd would contain several assassins prepared to strike the moment the President got close; but good old Lincoln refused.
+He thought the crowd would contain several assassins prepared to strike the moment the President got close, but good old Lincoln refused.
 Instead, he arrived secretly in the National Capital in the middle of the night, thwarting the would-be assassins and becoming one of the USA’s finest Presidents.

 How this impacted the end of slavery and the Civil War:

 Lincoln was responsible for several notable events in history that changed the world.
 But if he had been assassinated in Baltimore, he would never have been President, which has massive implications for African Americans.
 The Civil War wouldn’t have happened, and slavery could have continued for a much longer period.
 Thousands more would have suffered and race relations in America today would be even stickier than they are already.

 This is of course ignoring the whole moral point that slavery should never have continued for that long in the first place – or at all.